capfredf/clang-repl-cc/content/_index.md

 **Github** : [capfredf](https://github.com/capfredf)

-**I will deliever a talk on this topic at LLVM Developers' meeting 2023**.
+**I will give a talk on this topic at LLVM Developers' meeting 2023**.

 ---